nickchase/k0s/docs/remove_controller.md

 reboot
 ```

-### Declarative Etcd member management
+### Declarative etcd member management

 Starting from version 1.30, k0s also supports a declarative way to remove an
 etcd member.
 Since in k0s the etcd cluster is set up so that the etcd API is
 **NOT** exposed outside the nodes, it makes it difficult for external automation
 like Cluster API, Terraform, etc. to handle controller node replacements.

 Each controller manages their own `EtcdMember` object.